Trump briefly leaves press briefing after shooting near the White House - Local News 8

 “Oh,” Trump said before departing the room.

-When Trump returned to the briefing room, he said he was taken to the Oval Office when he was evacuated.
+When Trump returned to the briefing room, he said he has been taken to the Oval Office when he was evacuated.

+“I feel very safe with the Secret Service.
+They’re fantastic people.
+They’re the best of the best.
+They’re highly trained,” Trump told reporters when he returned.
+“They just wanted me to step aside for a little while just to make sure that everything was clear outside.”

 Comments

-Note: This story has been updated with information from the Secret Service.